tytydraco/yessleep/out/I_moved_to_a_neighborhood_where_the_people_are_too_welcoming.md

 "That's good.
 I guess."

-He got a cigarette out of his back pocket and offered one to me.
+He got a pack of cigarettes out of his back pocket and offered one to me.

 I shook my head.
 From the things he was saying felt as if he was scared of something but he spoke in such a calm way.